 Answer: The competency-based courses will help IENs fill competency gaps in the areas of ethical practice, self-regulation, professional responsibility and accountability, and service to the public.

-Question: Do I have to do the intensive fundamentals courses to qualify for the competency-based courses?
+Question: Do I need to do the intensive fundamentals courses to qualify for the competency-based courses?

 Question: How many spots are available in each course?

 Answer: We estimate that up to 35 spots will be available per course.
 If there is more demand, more sections of a course may be added.
 A minimum number of registrants will be needed to run a course.